jeffpar/pcjs.v1/disks/pc/os2/misc/football/87357/README.md

 it was originally assigned version number 1.3, this version of OS/2 would ultimately become 2.0.

 It crashes on an 80286, jumping to invalid code immediately after performing a processor check.
-On an 80386, the following boot message is displayed on-screen:
+On an 80386, the following version banner is displayed:

 	Operating System/2  Version 1.30
 	(C) Copyright Microsoft Corp.
 1981, 1987, 1988.